HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

-Different from the learnable query of Intra-HyperGraph, we use linear layers to map the original time series $X \in R^{B \times C \times L}$ to obtain queries $Q_{G} \in R^{B \times C \times D}$ with global information, which we use to guide the generation of Inter-HyperGraph and the aggregation of nodes to hyperedges.
+Different from the learnable query of Intra-HyperGraph, we use linear layers to map the original time series $\mathbf{X} \in R^{B \times C \times L}$ to obtain hyperedges of Inter-HyperGraph $\mathbf{E}_{inter} \in \mathbb{R}^{B \times C \times D}$ with global information, which we use to guide the generation of Inter-HyperGraph and the aggregation of nodes to hyperedges.
 In this way, we can capture the fine-grained dynamic correlation between variables.
-The aggregation process is the same as Intra-HyperGraph.
+The aggregation process is the same as Intra-HyperGraph, i.e.,